ashutoshbw/ashutoshbw.github.io/content/blog/locate/index.md

 /usr/bin/zipinfo
 ```

-We can also use glob patterns(aka wildcard patterns).<sup data-fnref>[glob]</sup> In this case it's important to quote the pattern to prevent the shell from expanding them.
+We can also use glob patterns(aka wildcard patterns).[_refs:glob_] In this case it's important to quote the pattern to prevent the shell from expanding them.
 For example:

 ```zsh
 locate '*.md'